 Most car accidents involve rear-ending.
 If only two vehicles are involved in the incident, the damage can be somewhat minimal.
 However, if there is a line of cars traveling too close, a pile-up is likely.
 In this case, the driver at fault may be held liable for all damages sustained by the other vehicles.

-Since Atlanta follows a modified comparative negligence formula to pinpoint liability, all drivers involved in the crash may share the blame.
+Since Atlanta follows a modified comparative negligence formula to pinpoint liability, all drivers involved in the multi car accident may share the blame.
 Simply put, this law states if the liable driver was less than 50 percent at-fault for the accident, they can receive compensation – but the amount will be reduced according to the percentage of their responsibility.
 For example, if they are 10 percent liable, the amount they receive in compensation will be reduced by 10 percent.

 To determine the liability or that percentage, here are some things you should do after the accident: